StefanPostma/nl.vinceste.open-toon/README.md

 DISCLAIMER: Use at own risk, i will not help you open your IPTables.

+After install:
+-fill in unique devicename
+-fill in IP

+- Create flow with timer and action Update Waardes (this will update your homey values on given interval)

 ###Changelog

 0.0.1 :  Still lots to do, currently reading DisplayTemp, CurrentTemp and programstate.
 Also able to set those.